Data: It's Everywhere!

 - Union Pacific Railroad uses thermometers, microphones, and ultrasounds to collect performance data on engines and identify equipment at risk for failure before repair costs are prohibitively expensive.

-- Ford's hybrid cars generate and store about 25 GB of data per hour, which enables Ford to better understand driving behavior, reduce accidents, understand wear and tear, and to reduce maintenance costs.
+- Ford hybrid cars generate and store about 25 GB of data per hour, affording Ford a better understanding of driver behavior.
+The can help Ford reduce accidents and vehicle maintenance costs.

 Read more about data and business here.

 - The Department of Education’s National Center for Education Statistics collects data on enrollment rates, test scores, graduation rates, student financial aid, and students and teachers to identify areas in need of the more support, funding, and attention.